Causal de Finetti: On the Identification of Invariant Causal Structure in Exchangeable Data: Causal de Finetti Theorems

+Just as de Finetti justifies Bayesian modelling, we will introduce causal de Finetti theorems that justify causal modelling via probability theory.
+We first motivate our study of exchangeable sequences by noting that they have a richer conditional dependence structure than i.i.d.\ sequences.
+We illustrate what this means concretely in the simplest possible case of a pair of variables.

-Let a capital letter $X$ denotes a random variable and its corresponding lower case letter $x$ denotes its particular realization.
-Let $[n]$ denotes the set of positive integers that are less than or equal to $n$, i.e. $[n] = \{1, \ldots, n\}$.
-From here onwards, we define an exchangeable sequence of random variable pairs $(X_n, Y_n)_{n \in \mathbb{N}}$ (or d-tuple random variables) similarly as an exchangeable sequence of random variables in Equation \ref{eq:univariate_exchangeability} such that for any permutation $\pi$ and for any finite number $N$, we have
+Let $X$ denote a random variable and $x$ denote a random variable's particular realization.
+Let $[n]$ denotes the set of positive integers that are less than or equal to $n$, i.e. $[n] = \{1, \ldots, n\}$. \begin{definition}[Exchangeable pairs] An infinite sequence of random variable pairs $(X_n, Y_n)_{n \in \mathbb{N}}$ is exchangeable if for any permutation $\pi$ and for any finite number $N$, it satisfies